zamora18/robot-soccer/gui/README.md

 Alternatively, add the correct hosts to your `/etc/hosts` file

 ### Building Custom Messages and Services with MATLAB ###
+First thing, make sure that you have support for ROS Custom Messages (run `roboticsAddons` and go through the installer).

 If you try and build the messages on MATLAB you may get an error about not being able to follow a symlink to the `toplevel.cmake`.
 In this case, create the path to the cmake file and add the correct contents (from a machine with the actual file).

 ```bash